Have you ever wondered how to start a blog for fun or profit?

-Once you’ve chosen your hosting package, click the select button.
-Now’s it’s time to choose your domain name.
+Once you’ve chosen your hosting package, click the select button to move on to Step 3.

 This is where the magic begins!
 Your domain name is simply the web address people will use to access your site.
 For instance, the domain name of this blog is KimGarst.com.

 You may or may not already have a domain that you want to use.
 If you don’t, Bluehost makes it easy to get your domain name, and the best part is it comes free with your hosting package!
-(If you buy it separately, it will cost you around $10-$15 per year).
+(Buying it separately, it will cost you around $10-$15 per year).

 If you don’t already own your domain, you would choose new domain.
 You’ve probably already played around with some ideas, but here are a few tips on choosing the perfect domain name:

 - Choose something short and catchy.
 You want people to be able to remember it easily.

 - Don’t use any characters other than letters (this includes hyphens).
 These can be hard to remember and easy to type in incorrectly.

 - Don’t cram “keywords” into your domain.
 Using keywords is fine, but only if they actually make sense.